 I wrote the chorus first.
-The chorus was about my favorite drink and then having cigarette with the drink.
-I had my first cancer 25 years ago and I quit smoking the night before.
+The chorus was about my favorite drink and then having a cigarette with the drink.
+I had my first cancer 25 years ago, and I quit smoking the night before.
 I still really miss cigarettes.
 I see them in my dreams.
 [When] I see somebody lighting up outside a restaurant, I go and stand next to them so I can get that first whiff, and so I’m thinking I’ve got this chorus that goes, “I’m going to get a cocktail/ vodka and ginger ale/ I’m going to smoke a cigarette that’s nine miles long,” and I thought “Where can I do that?”
 Heaven, that’s the only place.
-There can’t be any cancer and probably not any No Smoking signs because there’s no bureaucracy in heaven.
+There can’t be any cancer, and probably not any No Smoking signs, because there’s no bureaucracy in heaven.
 So, I figured that’s the next place I’m going to be able to have a cigarette is heaven, and that kicked the song off for me.
 I came to heaven just so I can have a cigarette with my drink.
 Now that’s pretty practical, isn’t it?

 That is absolutely practical, yes.